Join us for the

 KS/MO Partners in Education

-2024 Arts Integration Symposium
+2025 Arts Integration Symposium

-at Liberty high school performing arts center
+at Liberty north high school

 Join us for a two-day symposium to explore the power of the arts in engaging students, strengthening comprehension,